art-from-the-machine/Mantella/README.md

 ## Required Skyrim Mods
 Please follow the installation instructions on each of the linked pages:

-- [SKSE](http://skse.silverlock.org/) (has to be run before launching Skyrim, everytime; there is a separate VR version)
+- [SKSE](http://skse.silverlock.org/) (once installed by following the included readme.txt, run SKSE instead of the Skyrim exe.
+Note that there is a separate VR version of SKSE)
 - [VR Address Library for SKSEVR](https://www.nexusmods.com/skyrimspecialedition/mods/58101  )
   or [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444)
 - [PapyrusUtil SE]( https://www.nexusmods.com/skyrimspecialedition/mods/13048) (the VR version can be found under "Miscellaneous Files")
+- [UIExtensions](https://www.nexusmods.com/skyrimspecialedition/mods/17561) (if using text input instead of mic)

 ## Optional Skyrim Mods